informatics-isi-edu/hatrac/INSTALL.md

           "database_max_retries": 5
     }

+You will also have to grant ermrest permissions to the hatrac role:
+GRANT ermrest TO hatrac ; (as postgres user)

 **Note**: at present, Hatrac does not expose any Webauthn2 REST APIs so you MUST share an existing deployment as above if you want to use a local account and session-based login for testing.
 Additionally, you